 The Counselor-in-Training position is for high-energy teens who want to learn from others and have an interest in the natural world.
-This position works in our Conservation Camp, which serves campers in grades preK-4.
+This position is based in our Conservation Camp, which serves campers in grades preK–5.
 Counselors-in-Training work alongside Camp Counselors and Camp Teen Volunteers to support the day-to-day running of the camp.

-Counselors-in-Training will work for an hourly rate, participate in weekly scheduled professional development sessions, and have access to a zoo professional through an In Your Shoes job shadow experience*.
-These teens are also provided with CPR/first aid and AED (automated external defibrillator) training at the zoo, get invited to Teen Bonding Nights, and receive mentorship from college-aged camp counselors with similar career/life goals.
+Counselors-in-Training will work for an hourly rate*, participate in weekly scheduled professional development sessions, and have access to a zoo professional through two In Your Shoes job shadow experiences**.
+These teens are also provided with CPR/first aid and AED (automated external defibrillator) training at the zoo***.
+They are invited to Teen Bonding Nights and receive mentorship from college-aged camp counselors with similar career/life goals.

-** And one 6-hour weekend day for CPR/FIrst Aid training (Dates TBD)
+*** And one six-hour weekend day for CPR/First Aid training (dates TBD).